 }

-This method turns out to be very useful.
-Lets assume we have two Options and we want to work with the values of both in some way, flatMap will be useful:
+This function turns out to be very useful.
+Lets assume we have two Options and we want to work with the values of both in some way, flatMap

 val x: Option[Int] = ???